Skip to main content

 Acknowledgement and Citation

-If you have found MonARCH useful for your research, we will be very grateful if you kindly acknowledge us with a text along the lines of:
+If you have found MonARCH useful for your research, we will be very grateful if you kindly acknowledge us.
+Find out how to acknowledge MonARCH in your publications.